Rising health care costs…High deductible health plans…Provider ratings…Patient portals…Retail health, telehealth, mobile health…

-- Participating as a partner in decision making with health care providers;
+- Communicating and working as a partner with health care providers;

-- Learning about and carefully considering options before making decisions regarding health plans, providers, tests, treatments, and end-of-life care;
+- Learning about and carefully thinking through the options before choosing a health plan, doctor, hospital, home care, nursing home care, and end-of-life care;

-Based on extensive qualitative and quantitative research, the PHC helps increase health literacy, and meets the needs of the insured, under-insured, and uninsured.
-The program includes a computer-tailored intervention to increase readiness to become a more active participant in one’s health and health care, as well as an interactive Personal Activity Center designed to assist people in each domain of being a PHC.
-Activities include interactive and editable scripts about how to talk with a doctor about difficult topics, a queue to organize and prioritize questions for a medical appointment, quizzes about health care costs, and interactive testimonials in which the user receives feedback and tips on how they could’ve proceeded in various scenarios.
+- An interactive Personal Activity Center designed to assist people with each dimension of being a proactive health consumer.
+Activities include interactive and editable scripts about how to talk with a doctor about difficult topics, a queue to organize and prioritize questions for a medical appointment, quizzes about health care costs and links to helpful cost and quality tools and much more.

-An article on PHC from the journal “The Art and Science of Health Promotion” is available as a PDF Download.
+An article on the Proactive Health Consumer program from the journal “The Art and Science of Health Promotion” is available as a PDF Download.

 Contact us to see a demo of the Proactive Health Consumer program.